Stoke Damerel's Board of Governor's includes representatives from 4 different areas of the school community:

 Prior to teaching, I worked in the media industry in Plymouth and London.
 However a desire to work with children, led me to train as a teacher.
 I have been at Stoke Damerel for several years and have taught across all the age groups.
 As well as being a Year 5 teacher, I am responsible for curriculum development across the school.

-I am in my third year at Stoke Damerel Primary as Deputy Head and this will be my third year sat on the Governing Body.
+My name is Annie Blackie and I am in my fourth year at Stoke Damerel Primary as Deputy Head and this will be my third year sat on the Governing Body.
 I have enjoyed meeting new parents, getting to know the children in the school and working with all the staff.
 We are in very new and exciting times, with our new building work started and new members of staff.

 I am passionate about teaching and enjoy working and talking with the children in our school.
 My main aim is to support the school with moving forward as we venture towards new assessment systems and new curriculum to ensure our children enjoy rich and enjoyable experiences, for future life.

-On a personal note I have 4 children ranging from 4-15 (2 boys and 2 girls) and a husband!
+On a personal note I have 4 children ranging from 4-15 (2 boys and 2 girls).
 I am enjoying sharing my time between school and home - it is busy but exciting!
 I am also a parent governor at one of our trust schools: Stuart Road Primary.

-My daughter has attended S.D.P.S. since 2012, and her education is of the utmost importance to me.
+My name is Craig Arbuckle and My daughter has attended Stoke Damerel Primary School since 2012, and her education is of the utmost importance to me.
 What she learns here will be the starting point for the rest of her education, career, and life.

 Therefore, as a Governor, I want to ensure that the standards of the school, and the environment in which all our children learn is maintained, and where possible improved.